Bizcaps Pty Limited

 Bizcaps will prevent slavery, exploitation and human trafficking in any part of its own corporate activities and is committed to ensuring that its supply chain is free from slavery and human trafficking.

-This statement covers the activities of Bizcaps Pty Ltd, which is headquartered in Australia, its UK subsidiary Bizcaps Software (UK) Limited and any representatives elsewhere.
+This statement covers the activities of Bizcaps Pty Ltd, which is headquartered in Sydney Australia, its UK subsidiary Bizcaps Software (UK) Limited and any representatives or partner companies elsewhere. - Relevant Policies

 The Company commits to the following policies that mitigate the risk of modern slavery and sets out steps that all staff must take to prevent slavery and human trafficking in its operations.